 "Well then, I assume you'll be choosing my opponent then?"

-Chifuyu nodded.
+Chifuyu nodded as she eyed the I.S. pilots around her.
 "That's right.
 And since that is the case...
 Ichika!
 Get ready."

 "W-what?!
 Why me?"

-The boy's older sibling grinned.
+The boy's older sibling leveled a stern frown at him.
 "Because, you're the least challenging pilot here, and I think our guest needs to start on a low tier."

 Now both of the young men were offended.
 Church didn't say it out loud, but his thoughts were none too pleased.
-Low tier?!
-Bitch, I could own every single one of you Mecha-flying motherfuckers with one armament!
+Low tier?
+Just who does she think she's talking about here?

 Cerberus, have we never fought with this model before?